PrathibhaKavuri/SmartMealPlanner-RL/README.md

 - Evaluates long-term value of product choices rather than immediate outcomes.
 - Can scale to larger datasets with more ingredients and products.
 - Allows tuning of hyperparameters like learning rate,exploration rate and budget.

+It also helps understand the trade-offs between cost and quality making the decision process more intuitive and data-driven.